mozilla-releng/relengdocs/explanations/best-practices/code-reviews.rst

 - **Context:** feel free to ask more information from the author.
 Use "Request Changes" to put the review back in the author's queue.
 - **Posterity:** when a conversation happens on a private or temporary medium, put information back in the review.
 - **Knowledge:** do not feel obligated to review if you don’t have enough experience/context.
 - **Trust, but verify:** verify any non-obvious assertions made in the review request, or implied in changes to the code.
-Everyone makes mistakes, and an important part of reviewing is catch them before the cause issues!
+Everyone makes mistakes, and an important part of reviewing is to catch them before they cause issues!
 - **Pass:** if you know who the best person for review is, remove yourself/the review group and tag the right person directly
 - **Focus:** no need to review what CI already checks (linters, unchanged tests).
 New/changed tests must be read to ensure they check what the author intends.
 - **Changes needed:** you are empowered to push back when something important is missing (test coverage, lack of context, important cases not covered).